8coolguy/cali-fire-analysis/README.md

 In this project,I was trying to create a classification model that can predict the size of a fire or a classifcation model that can predict the size of the fire of big(2), medium(1),and small(0).
 To create this model, I decided to create a dataset with the features being the variables that I think are correlated to fires.
 Features I initially thought of were weather, temperature, and elevation.
 I also added average income in those areas to see if they have an effect on the models.

 I was able to collect this data from various sources.
 The initial data on all the fires came from California Fires.

-Work in progress.
-The data was webscraped from Wundergroud, google map api, and Cal fires using selenium or their apis.
-Trying to create a prdictive model of California fires.
-Currently having a bad time.
-Also looking at the UCI fire predictive paper for tips and tricks.
+The data for weather was webscraped from Wundergroud, google map api, using selenium or their apis.
+I got local county economic data with cal.gov.
+Most of the scraping methods are stored int the Data Collection folder.

+Pivoted to a web app that can display the fires from 2013 to 2020 layered with other stats and such

 Also playing around with this [repo](https://archive.ics.uci.edu/ml/datasets/forest+fires) to look for better techniques for analyzing my data.

 ### UCI Fire Data Repository
 After running into some trouble analyzing my own collected fire data, I decided to try creating a good model for a different data a set.
 In this data set, I tried a variety of techniques to increase the classfication results.
 I haven't been able to have a classification score higher than 55% which is not so good.